Systems & Computational

 My research interests focus on clinical and experimental demyelinating disease with an emphasis on multiple sclerosis - the commonest potentially disabling disease of young adults.
 The research group has a broad set of interests: we work on the a...

-Brain Physics is a very young branch of clinical neuroscience, certainly not defined in any encyclopedia.
-It summarizes physical interactions between volumes, flows and pressures in brain.
-Measurement, data processing and analysis, forecasting and...
+Brain Physics summarizes physical interactions between volumes, flows and pressures in brain.
+Measurement, data processing and analysis, forecasting and modeling of various cerebral phenomena as autoregulation of CBF or pressure-volume compensatio...

 • Robert Dudas Dr Robert Dudas

 I have carried out research projects on cognitive impairment in the context of progressive-degenerative dementias and affective symptomatology.
-My current research focuses on the neurobiology of emotional dysregulation and self-harm in the affect...
+My current interest in dementia spans from risk factors to clinical management.
+I have also investiga...

 My research focuses on the neuropsychological correlates and neurochemical processes underlying addictive behaviour and the translation of this knowledge into therapeutic interventions.
 This work involves a combination of approaches including neur...